ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 Logic (multi-table derivations and constraints) is a significant portion of a system, typically nearly half.
 API Logic server provides **spreadsheet-like rules** that dramatically simplify and accelerate logic development.

 Rules are declared in Python, simplified with IDE code completion.
+The screen below shows the 5 rules for **Check Credit Logic.**

-Simulate this as follows:
+Instead of entering then, we simulate this as follows:

 **1. Stop the Server**

-At this point, you'd use your IDE to declare logic.
-Simulate this as follows for **Check Credit Logic:**

 **2. Declare Logic:** Copy `customomizations/declare_logic` over `logic/declare_logic`